The Englitch Research Proposal

 Methodology, Consent Factors and Risks

 Confounding variables may include the participants emotional state prior to taking the survey, as they could be having a “bad day,” or the weather could be causing them dysthymia, which might affect their responses.
 Another confounding variable could be the demographic misinterpretation asserted by a participants’ racial perception, compared to their racial experience.
 For example, a visually dark skinned or “black” person could select “white” as their race, due to their perception, rather than their epidermal experience.
-Unfortunately, having met a census worker that came across an individual who did this for their “race” status choice in the census, proves that it has happened.
+Unfortunately, having met a census worker that came across an individual who did this for their “race” status choice in the census, proves that it does sometimes happen.
 This type of demographic issue could also happen with sex and gender identity and experiences if not clearly defined.

-It shall be disclosed to participants that the study may take several hours to complete, and that they may be exposed to new information that could affect their emotional experience, as the survey itself will be trying to measure those experiences, so that it may find changes within the participants’ psychosocial health and emotional perceptions.
+It shall be disclosed to participants that the study may take several hours to complete, and that they may be exposed to new information that could affect their emotional experience, as the survey itself will be trying to measure those experiences, so that it may find changes within the participants’ psychosocial health perceptions.
 It shall be disclosed that the identifiable private information regarding the participants’ responses will not be shared publicly, while the goals and procedure of the study will be explained to them, so they may choose to proceed with informed consent.
 If a grant is awarded to conduct the study, participants would be compensated with a gift card for their valuable time and energy, while the offer of compensation may influence them to participate at a higher standard of quality, due to the promise of payment.

 Conclusion